The Spine—the Body’s Center of Movement

 - Spinal tumors and infections

-While the causes of back and neck pain have not changed much over the years, at The Spine Center, we are constantly updating and expanding our expertise to include the latest approaches to treating spinal conditions.
+While the causes of back and neck pain have not changed much over the years, at SBJS, we are constantly updating and expanding our expertise to include the latest approaches to treating spinal conditions.
 In all cases the goal remains the same: to restore your health and function as rapidly and completely as possible with the least risk.

-To ensure an accurate diagnosis, our Spine Center has access to a complete range of advanced diagnostic equipment including high-speed magnetic resonance imaging (MRI), computerized tomography (CT scan), bone densitometers, myelography, and discography.
-More than 90% of back and neck pain responds to conservative interventions, so we also keep current with…and provide…the latest programs and equipment, including:
+To ensure an accurate diagnosis, our physicians have access to a complete range of advanced diagnostic equipment including high-speed magnetic resonance imaging (MRI), computerized tomography (CT scan), bone densitometers, myelography, and discography.

 Nonsurgical interventions such as epidural steroids, trigger point injections, nerve root blocks, and facet joint injections offer patients additional therapeutic alternatives, when more conservative measures prove inadequate.